 Our graduates go on to become Licensed Professional Counselors, Licensed Marital and Family Counselors, and Certified School Counselors.
 You can choose to begin professional work directly upon completion or further your studies by pursuing a doctoral degree.

-There are three specific tracks associated with a master's degree in counseling:
+There are four specific tracks associated with a master's degree in counseling:

-Clinical Mental Health Counseling—This degree will prepare you to serve in settings such as a community mental health agency, the Veterans Administration, a hospital, drug
+Clinical Mental Health Counseling - This degree will prepare you to serve in settings such as community mental health agencies, hospitals, drug

-School Counseling—From elementary school all through college, school counselors are responsible for supporting the academic, personal, and developmental health of thousands of students across America.
-This is
+School Counseling - From elementary school all through college, school counselors are responsible for supporting the academic, personal, and developmental health of thousands of students across America.
+This

 Take the first step